Injured at a Beauty Salon? You Might Have a Legal Case!

 Seek Medical Attention

-Never delay treatment!
-For severe bleeding, allergic reactions, breathing problems, or rapidly worsening symptoms, call emergency services immediately.
-If you leave the salon and notice infection signs later, see a doctor right away, mentioning the injury’s details.
+Never delay treatment.
+For severe bleeding, allergic reactions, breathing problems, or rapidly worsening symptoms, call emergency services.
+If you leave the salon and notice signs of infection later, see a doctor right away, mentioning the details of the injury.

 Identify Witnesses

-Independent witness testimony strengthens your claim.
-They lack personal or financial ties to the situation, making their words more credible to insurance adjusters.
-If someone saw the technician reuse instruments or heard them admit a mistake, note their names and contact information.
+Independent witness testimony can help support your claim.
+They lack personal or financial ties to the situation, which may make their statements valuable to insurance adjusters.
+If someone witnesses the technician reusing instruments or hears them admit to a mistake, note their names and contact information.
 Encourage written statements signed and dated.

 You can use your phone to photograph injuries and even record technician comments.